-Student Success Leads, in conjunction with supports provided through the Student Success, Grade 7 to 12 Allocation of the Learning Opportunities Grant, collaborate, lead and supervise the supports that assist students who may not otherwise reach their full potential for achievement and well being.
+Student Success Leads, in conjunction with supports provided through the Student Success, Grade 7 to 12 Allocation of the Learning Opportunities Grant, collaborate, lead and supervise the supports that assist students facing barriers to success in terms of their achievement and well being.
 This funding is to be used to support the following:

-- the delivery of effective education and career/life planning programs, - to increase opportunities for students to participate in meaningful and engaging learning - to meet graduation requirements, including passing the secondary school literacy graduation requirement, - to make successful transitions to their initial post-secondary destination (i.e. apprenticeship, college, community living, university and workplace)
+• the delivery of effective education and career/life planning programs,

+- to increase opportunities for students to participate in meaningful and engaging learning - to meet graduation requirements, including passing the secondary school literacy graduation requirement, - to make successful transitions to their initial post-secondary destination (i.e., apprenticeship, college, community living, university and workplace)

 The hiring requirement is a minimum of 1.0 FTE per school board.
-The position must be at an SO level unless an exemption is requested by the school board in writing to the Student Achievement Division of the ministry and a decision is made by the ministry based on the information provided.
-If the role is not filled at a supervisory officer level and/or responsibilities are shared between multiple staff, the school board must identify a single staff person at a supervisory officer level who has oversight over the work of the lead(s).
+The position must be at a supervisory officer (SO) level unless an exemption is requested by the school board in writing to the Student Achievement Division of the ministry and a decision is made by the ministry based on the information provided.
+If the role is not filled at an SO level and/or responsibilities are shared between multiple staff, the school board must identify a single staff person at an SO level who has oversight over the work of the lead(s).
 This is a non-dedicated position.

-When the school board employs a Student Success Lead, it will generate funding equal to eligible expenses and up to a maximum of the SO benchmark of \$166,891.16 plus 10.44 per cent for travel and PD.
+When the school board employs a Student Success Lead, it will generate funding equal to eligible expenses and up to a maximum of the SO benchmark of \$166,635.88 plus 10.44 per cent for travel and PD.